Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Additional simulation studies

 We consider here additional simulation studies to check whether the findings reported in the article apply also to more general data structures which do not meet the assumptions we require to prove the theory in Sections \ref{sec_2.1}--\ref{sec_2.2} in the article.
-With this goal in mind, we replicate the simulation experiment in the article under two alternative generative mechanisms for the predictors in the design matrix $\bX$, which avoid assuming independence across columns and rows.
-More specifically, in the first alternative scenario we induce dependence across columns by simulating the $n$ rows of $\bX$, excluding the intercept, from a $(p-1)$-variate Gaussian distribution with zero means, unit variances and pairwise correlations $\mbox{corr}(x_{ij},x_{ij'})=0.5$, for each $j=2, \ldots, p$ and $j'=2, \ldots, p$.
-In the second alternative scenario, we induce instead correlation across statistical units by simulating the $p-1$ columns of $\bX$, excluding the intercept, from an $n$-variate Gaussian with zero means, unit variances and decaying pairwise correlations $\mbox{corr}(x_{ij},x_{i'j})=0.5^{(i-i')}$, for each $i=1, \ldots, n$ and $i'=1, \ldots, n$.
+With this goal in mind, we replicate the simulation experiment in Section \ref{sec_simu} of the article under two alternative generative mechanisms for the predictors in the design matrix $\bX$, which avoid assuming independence across columns and rows.
+More specifically, in the first alternative scenario we induce dependence across columns by simulating the $n$ rows of $\bX$, excluding the intercept, from a $(p-1)$-variate Gaussian distribution with zero means, unit variances and strong pairwise correlations $\mbox{corr}(x_{ij},x_{ij'})=0.75$, for each $j=2, \ldots, p$ and $j'=1, \ldots, j-1$.
+In the second alternative scenario, we induce instead correlation across statistical units by simulating the $p-1$ columns of $\bX$, excluding the intercept, from an $n$-variate Gaussian with zero means, unit variances and decaying pairwise correlations $\mbox{corr}(x_{ij},x_{i'j})=0.75^{|i-i'|}$, for each $i=1, \ldots, n$ and $i'=1, \ldots, n$.
 These two scenarios feature strong correlations, arguably more extreme relative to the ones found in real-world applications.
-Hence, such an assessment provides an important stress test to evaluate the performance of the proposed partially-factorized variational Bayes and the classical mean-field variational Bayes in challenging regimes.
-For instance, the more structured dependence that we induce among units is meant to provide a highly challenging scenario in which standardization has almost no effect in reducing the correlation across rows.
-In fact, as discussed more in detail in Section \ref{sec_3} in the article, we found that the recommendations provided by \citet{gelman_2008} and \citet{chopin_2017} on standardization are beneficial in reducing the correlation between the rows of $\bX$ in routine real-world applications, thereby further improving the quality of the partially-factorized approximation.
+Hence, such an assessment provides an important stress test to evaluate the performance of the proposed partially-factorized variational Bayes and the classical mean-field variational Bayes in challenging regimes which do not meet Assumptions 1 and 3; note that since in these simulations $\mbox{var}(x_{ij})=1$, then correlations coincide with covariances.
+For instance, the more structured dependence that we induce among units is meant to provide a highly challenging scenario in which standardization has almost no effect in reducing the dependence across rows.
+In fact, as discussed more in detail in Section \ref{sec_3} in the article, we found that the recommendations provided by \citet{gelman_2008} and \citet{chopin_2017} on standardization are beneficial in reducing the covariance between the rows of $\bX$ in routine real-world applications, thereby further improving the quality of the partially-factorized approximation.
 When standardization is implemented, we recommend to always include the intercept term which is crucial to account for the centering effects \citep[e.g.,][]{gelman_2008, chopin_2017}.